sifis-home/ace-ucs/README.md

 # README #

-This is a Mavenized Java project.
+This is a mavenized Java project.
 You should be able to compile and run these classes if you manage to figure out how Maven works (and boy do the Maven fanboys make that hard with their crappy manuals).